HashimJaved09/simple-react-notes-app/README.md

 # simple-react-notes-app
-Simple Single Page Application in React to add and delete Notes without Database
+Simple Single Page Application in React to add and delete Notes using Materialize CSS without Database